Leadership success starts with Management

 Great leaders, great entrepreneurs, great business people, even great bosses, all have one thing in common – great management skills!

 These skills are used in everything we do and in every type of job.
-If you are process-oriented, a “people person”, a long-term planner or a deep and meaningful thinker, studying Management at Otago will equip you with skills and knowledge that will kick-start your career, or help you advance up the corporate ladder.
+If you are process-oriented, a “people person”, a long-term planner or a deep and meaningful thinker, studying Management at Otago will equip you with skills and knowledge that will kick-start your career, and help you succeed in making businesses and organisations flourish.

 Management at Otago is focused on leadership, communications, employment relations, human resource management, organisational behaviour, entrepreneurship, international management, strategy and innovation, operations management and organisational theory.

 Apply for the Bachelor of Arts and Commerce (BACom) through the Dunedin campus in 2022Apply Now

 Apply for the Bachelor of Commerce (BCom) through the Dunedin campus in 2022Apply Now

 Apply for the Bachelor of Commerce and Science (BComSc) through the Dunedin campus in 2022Apply Now

 Apply for the Bachelor of Commerce with Honours (BCom(Hons)) through the Dunedin campus in 2022Apply Now

 Apply for the Diploma for Graduates (DipGrad) through the Dunedin campus in 2022Apply Now

 Apply for the Master of Commerce (MCom)Apply Now